cdk/cdk/README.md

 binaries of the CDK library.
 For details, please refer to the file LICENSE, which should have been provided with this distribution.

-PLEASE NOTE: This is a library of useful data structures and algorithms to manipulate them from the area of structural chemo- and bioinformatics.
+**PLEASE NOTE**: This is a library of useful data structures and algorithms to manipulate them from the area of structural chemo- and bioinformatics.
 As such, it is intended for the use by programmers, who wish to save some effort by reusing code.
 It is not intended for the enduser.
 If you consider yourself to be more like user, you might not find what you wanted.